athack-ctf/chall2025-formatting-is-weird/README.md

 ## Description

-A challenge focused on bypassing Canary protection to then overwrite $eip and grab a shell
+A challenge which focuses on format string vulnerabilities as well as buffer overflow.

+PIE and NX are enabled as well as a simple custom canary stack protection.

+Use the vulnerability to leak the PIE base.

 **IMPORTANT:** This description will **NOT** be shared with participants.